PacktPublishing/Vue.js-3-Design-Patterns-and-Best-Practices/README.md

 `npm install`

-Run the example application with:
+Run the example web application with:

 `npm run dev`

+### Notes

+Chapters 2 and 10 have code fragments as referenced in the book.